-Principle 2: Chairman and Chief Executive Officer
+Principle 2: Chairman and chief executive

 The roles of Chairman and Chief Executive Officer are both carried out by Mr Joseph Fenech.
 Although the Code recommends that the roles of Chairman and Chief Executive Officer are kept separate, the directors believe that, in view of the particular circumstances of the Company, Mr Fenech should occupy both positions.